peterjurich/technicalwriting/notes/technical writers hq.md

 * Reearrange 5 parts for emphasis
 * Omit actor is evident
 * Use two sentences if necessary
+* If too many points don't support your purpose statement, consider that your purpose statement may be flawed.

 GATHERING INFORMATION
 Use purpose statement to limit the scope of your learning